ElliotSilver/how-to-publish/input/pagecontent/publication.md

    1. Commit a version of your IG ready for the next round of development, and commit.
 To update your IG for further development,

       * In your ImplementationGuide resource (or `sushi-config.yaml`), update the `status`, `releaseLabel`, and `version` elements as appropriate for the CI build; and revert dependencies to use the `current` version, if desired (also, the template version in `ig.ini`).
-      * Remove first-time elements from `publication-request.json`, and update other elements for the next release.
+      * Remove first-time elements from `publication-request.json`, and update other elements in preparation for the next release.
       * Commit the changes to your implementation guide repo.

 1. If you are storing the publication website in a repository, you may wish to commit the contents of the `publication` directory.